Open MenuHide Menu

 Open application periods for our UTSW Nurse Residency Program are as follows:

-• May 12th – May 26th: If you graduate in the summer, you will apply during the May 12th – May 26th application period, and this cohort would start in October 2023.
+• January 24th – February 10th: If you graduate in May, you will apply during the January 24th – February 10th application period, and this cohort would start in July 2025.

 How do I apply to the Nurse Residency Program if I am an External Candidate?